Chinese martial arts: Wushu

-The term wushu is also found in a poem by Cheng Shao (1626–1644) from the Ming Dynasty.
+The term wushu is also found in a poem by Cheng Shao (1626–1644) from the Ming dynasty.

-The earliest term for 'martial arts' can be found in the Han History (206BC-23AD) was "military fighting techniques" (兵技巧; bīng jìqiǎo).
+The earliest term for 'martial arts' can be found in the Han History (206 BC – 23 AD) was "military fighting techniques" (兵技巧; bīng jìqiǎo).
 During the Song period (c.960) the name changed to "martial arts" (武藝; wǔyì).
 In 1928 the name was changed to "national arts" (國術; guóshù) when the National Martial Arts Academy was established in Nanjing.
 The term reverted to wǔshù under the People's Republic of China during the early 1950s.

 As forms have grown in complexity and quantity over the years, and many forms alone could be practiced for a lifetime, modern styles of Chinese martial arts have developed that concentrate solely on forms, and do not practice application at all.
 These styles are primarily aimed at exhibition and competition, and often include more acrobatic jumps and movements added for enhanced visual effect compared to the traditional styles.
 Those who generally prefer to practice traditional styles, focused less on exhibition, are often referred to as traditionalists.
 Some traditionalists consider the competition forms of today's Chinese martial arts as too commercialized and losing much of their original values.

-"Martial morality"
+Martial morality

 Traditional Chinese schools of martial arts, such as the famed Shaolin monks, often dealt with the study of martial arts not just as a means of self-defense or mental training, but as a system of ethics.
 Wude (武 德) can be translated as "martial morality" and is constructed from the words wu (武), which means martial, and de (德), which means morality.
 Wude deals with two aspects; "Virtue of deed" and "Virtue of mind".
 Virtue of deed concerns social relations; morality of mind is meant to cultivate the inner harmony between the emotional mind (心; Xin) and the wisdom mind (慧; Hui).
 The ultimate goal is reaching "no extremity" (無 極; Wuji) – closely related to the Taoist concept of wu wei – where both wisdom and emotions are in harmony with each other.